NSClient++ REST API

 Hypermedia

-All resources may have one or more *_url
+Most resources include one or more *_url fields linking to related

 HTTP/1.1 200